StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 # New Approach to Error Handling

-The first item tackled in the rewrite was error-handling.
+The first item tackled in the rewrite was error handling.
 Of course, this comes with the no-exceptions caveat because this code needs to run on highly constrained systems.
 Previously, I was taking the classic C approach to error handling or returning a negative value if there were an error and zero or greater for non-error.
 What I hated the most about the previous approach was the need to cascade the error up and down the call graph until it could be handled.

 I also considered adding an error message to a base class.
 But this would mean every class would have its own set of errors, and every object would need to be error checked.